What should I wear to my appointment?

 Do practitioners at Brighton Spinal Group treat injuries in relation to Workcover or TAC claims?

 Workcover and TAC patients are treated at Brighton Spinal Group.
 A referral is required from your GP stating the appointment is required in relation to your workcover or TAC injury.
 Please provide the clinic with your claim details, including name of insurer, date of injury and claim number or verification that your employer is prepared to pay for your appointment.
 Without these details, you will be required to pay at the time of consultation (and then seek personal reimbursement).
 Exercise Physiology appointments require prior approval, the physiologist upon receiving your referral will contact your insurer with the cost of your exercise program.
 Approval generally takes 2 to 3 weeks.

 TAC patients who were not admitted to hospital are required to reach a threshold of $564 out of pocket expenses before TAC will fund treatment.
 Further information regarding workcover and TAC claiming process is available at:

 Do I need a doctor’s referral to come to Brighton Spinal Group?

 If you are a workcover or TAC patient you require a referral.
-All doctors appointments require a referral except for Dr Victor Wilk (without a referral a medicare rebate is not available).
-If you have a long term injury or medical history, it is helpful for your treating practitioner if you provide as much information as possible.
-Xrays or MRI scans are not required, however past scans can help with your diagnosis so bring along with you all reports, X-ray films and doctors letters.
+All doctors appointments require a referral except for Dr Victor Wilk (a medicare rebate is not available without a referral).
+If you have a long term injury or medical history, it is helpful for your practitioner if you provide as much information as possible.
+Past scans can help with your diagnosis, so bring any reports, X-ray films or doctors letters with you .

 What are the differences between Physiotherapy, Osteopathy and Chiropractic?